Yandex Cloud

 What does a daily backup include?What does a daily backup include?

-Backup data is only stored for the MergeTree engine family.
-For other engines, backups only store table schemas.
+Backups contain data solely for the MergeTree engine family.
+For other engines, backups only contain table schemas.
 For more information, see Backups.

 Why does it take a long time to restore a cluster from a backup?Why does it take a long time to restore a cluster from a backup?

 The approximate average speed of restoring a cluster from a backup is 100 Mbps.
-The recovery time may vary significantly depending on host class and the nature of data in the DB.
+The recovery time may vary significantly depending on the host class and nature of the database data.

 How do I move an existing ClickHouse® cluster to Yandex Cloud?How do I move an existing ClickHouse® cluster to Yandex Cloud?